 There’s no need to cover a vegan pasta bake during the cooking process.
 However, if you fear your pasta dish drying out or the dairy-free cheese cooking too fast, there’s no harm in covering it with a piece of foil.
 You may need to adjust the cooking time though.

 What Brand of Vegan Cheese Should I Use?

 If you decide to give this Vegan Pasta Bake a try, please let me know in the comments below or on social media!

 If you love this vegan pasta bake, here are a few other vegan dinner recipes you might like:

 And for more delicious recipes, don’t forget to grab a free copy of my Top 15 Reader-Favorite Recipes before you go!

 Vegan Pasta Bake

-- Preheat the oven to 350°F. Boil pasta according to the box’s directions.
-Drain and set aside.
+- Preheat the oven to 350°F. Bring a large pot of water to a boil and prepare pasta according to package directions.
+Set aside.

 - Slice the stems off the tomatoes and place them in a food processor or blender and blend them until smooth.